-If the control panel's wetness scalar is set to 0% for an organ then impulse response reverb processing is entirely bypassed for that organ (thus avoiding any real-time CPU overheads from it), and the output of any mixer buses will be fully 'dry' (even if reverbs are assigned to them).
-Hence bear in mind that if the wetness scalar is set to less than 100% then the output of an 'aux reverb send' mixer bus ('Master mix 4 'Stereo mix 4 (aux reverb mix)" in this example) will have some 'dry' signal mixed into it.
+If the control panel's wetness scaler is set to 0% for an organ then impulse response reverb processing is entirely bypassed for that organ (thus avoiding any real-time CPU overheads from it), and the output of any mixer buses will be fully 'dry' (even if reverbs are assigned to them).
+Hence bear in mind that if the wetness scaler is set to less than 100% then the output of an 'aux reverb send' mixer bus ('Master mix 4 'Stereo mix 4 (aux reverb mix)" in this example) will have some 'dry' signal mixed into it.

-Example 4: multi-channel audio with 8 (or more) speakers configured as stereo pairs in 4 groups of 1 pair each, with different organ divisions routed to different groups, optionally plus a sub-woofer, optionally with an additional pair of 'rear' speakers for surround-sound
+Example 4: multi-channel audio with 8 (or more) speakers configured as stereo pairs, with whole organ divisions routed directly to individual stereo pairs, optionally plus a sub-woofer, optionally plus an additional pair of 'rear' speakers for surround-sound